NanKeRen2020/UVR5_Linux/README.md

 ## About

-This project transfrom UVR 5.4[1] from windows to linux ubuntu 1604 platforms, maybe reimplement it in C/C++
+This project transfrom UVR 5.4[1] from windows to linux ubuntu1604 platform, maybe reimplement it in C/C++ in future.

-in future.

 ## Installation & Run